archiive2/archiive2.github.io/readme.txt

-[archive]² repository
+archiie repository

-There are some guides to contribute at https://archive-2.github.io/how-to/contribute
+There are some guides to contribute at https://archive-2.github.io/wiki/contribute ,

 https://archive-2.github.io